|The City Under the Bridge

 :It is foolish to be so frugal with magic, just because you have not made your sacrifice.

-to handle it better, and teach you to love it.
-And eventually, to make the sacrifice that will release your fullest
+handle it better, and teach you to love it.
+And eventually, to make the sacrifice that will release your fullest potential as one

 Anwyn shook those dark memories away, for the road ahead seemed to have no end.
 As he walked on, watching the